CoEng Advisory Board Members

 Chief of Engineering, Construction & Operations Divisions, Alaska District, U.S. Army Corps of Engineers

-Ground Systems Manager, Pacific Dataport, Inc.
+Manager, Satellite Ground Systems, Pacific Dataport, Inc.

-Vice President, Principal Mechanical Engineer, RSA Engineering, Inc
+Vice President, Associate Principal, RSA Engineering, Inc

-Aviation Design Engineer, State of Alaska Department of Transportation & Public Facilities (DOT&PF) – Central Region, Aviation Design
+Consultant Coordinator, Alaska Department of Transportation & Public Facilities (DOT&PF) – Central Region, Aviation Design

 James R. Hemsath

 Dr. Hemsath has an undergraduate degree in Mechanical Engineering from the University of Michigan and Master’s degrees in Industrial Engineering and Engineering Management).
 Jim received his Doctor of Management from the Weatherhead School of Management at Case Western Reserve University where his research focused on understanding multiparty collaboration that crosses borders and spans cultures; specifically looking at collaboration as an emergent property from the interaction of empathy, trust, identity and shared vision.
+His current research is looking at how an iterative adaptive shared vision could trigger collaboration in a teaming environment.

 Dr. Alex Hills is Distinguished Service Professor of Electrical & Computer Engineering and Engineering & Public Policy at Carnegie Mellon University.
 He is also Distinguished Affiliate Professor of Electrical Engineering at UAA.